ar-io/testnet-contract/README.md

 The following tools can be used to perform basic ArNS operations such as name purchase, ANT creation, and ANT transfer.

-- `buy-arns-name` - purchases a new ArNS Name in the registry (if available) and adds the reference to an existing ANT Smartweave Contract ID
+- [buy-arns-name] - purchases a new ArNS Name in the registry (if available) and adds the reference to an existing ANT Smartweave Contract ID

   ```shell
   yarn ts-node tools/buy-arns-name.ts
   ```

-- `buy-arns-name-atomic-ant` "Atomically" registers an ArNS name, which includes the generation of a new ANT within the same transaction as the ArNS Name registration. pointer and the ANT Smartweave Contract Source Transaction ID.
+- [buy-arns-name-atomic-ant] - "atomically" registers an ArNS name, which includes the generation of a new ANT within the same transaction as the ArNS Name registration. pointer and the ANT Smartweave Contract Source Transaction ID.
 Please note that only the `@` sub domain will work at this time, and it is hard-coded into the script.

   ```shell